-Your app handles 200 RPS comfortably, then traffic doubles and you start seeing FATAL: remaining connection slots are reserved for non-replication superuser connections or sorry, too many clients already.
+Your app handles 200 RPS comfortably, then traffic doubles and you start seeing FATAL: remaining connection slots are reserved for non-replication superuser connections or FATAL: sorry, too many clients already.
 Postgres has hit max_connections.
-New requests fail or hang waiting for a free slot.
-Existing requests stall when their connection turns out to be dead.
-Fix it by sizing the pool correctly, putting PgBouncer in transaction mode in front of Postgres, killing idle-in-transaction connections, and routing read traffic to replicas.
+New requests fail or hang waiting for a free slot, and existing requests stall when their connection turns out to be dead.

 Common causes